Hello. In this post, we will take a look at income from other sources under Income Tax. We will cover different topics such as:

 What is Income from other sources?

 Recurring income: Any income received at regularly at equal intervals.
-This generally includes interest income from savings bank, post office savings, fixed deposits, recurring deposits etc.
+This generally includes interest income from the savings bank, post office savings, fixed deposits, recurring deposits etc.

 Non-recurring income: Any income received only once.
-This generally includes Income from lottery, gambling, horse racing etc.
+This generally includes Income from the lottery, gambling, horse racing etc.

 List of items under Income From Other Sources

 - Dividend: Dividend is chargeable at a rate of 10% if the aggregate amount of dividend during that year exceeds Rs.
 10,00,000.
 This is applicable to individuals/HUFs.
 If you receive a dividend from a domestic company and it is chargeable under dividend distribution tax, then you will get an exemption.